 The principal risks and uncertainties facing the company arise from the company pension scheme and the holding of financial instruments.
-The company's principal financial instruments comprise intercompany loans between fellow group undertakings, the main purpose of which is to provide finance for its normal operations.
+The company's principal financial instruments comprise intercompany loans between fellow group undertakings.
+The directors' consideration of the risks and uncertainties are outlined below.